hrushikeshrv/charm/docs/index.md

 2. The arm
 3. The custom chess board

 These three components are glued together using some Python code running on your computer (specifically, the code in the [`engine/`](https://github.com/hrushikeshrv/charm/tree/main/engine) directory) and some C++ code running on an Arduino Uno microcontroller (specifically, the code in the [`controller/`](https://github.com/hrushikeshrv/charm/tree/main/controller) directory).
-The Arduino Uno is connected to your computer via its standard USB cable, and to the arm  as well as the chessboard via its GPIO pins.
+The Arduino Uno is connected to your computer via its standard USB cable, and to the arm  as well as the chess board via its GPIO pins.
 The result is a robotic arm that can sit across the table from you and play a complete game of chess without needing any assistance from you.

 When it is the arm's turn to move, the chess engine is responsible for finding the best move to make in the current position.
 This step is done on the computer, since it is very computationally intensive, and an Arduino doesn't have enough power to find a good move in a reasonable amount of time.
 The engine then communicates the best found move to the Arduino Uno connected to your computer via a USB cable.
 The Arduino controls the movement of the arm and makes the move it received from the computer.
 When it is your turn to move, the custom built chessboard automatically detects the move you make and communicates it to the Arduino.
 The Arduino forwards this move to the chess engine, which then comes up with a move in response, and the game loop continues.